 This bet consists of a total of 15 wagers!
 It is basically a Yankee bet plus four individual win bets.
 What is great about this wager is that you can still win something even if you lose the Yankee.
 If you are unlucky enough to lose all of the bets except for one of the straight win wagers, sometimes you will be rewarded with a sympathy payout from the bookmaker.
 The odds on that single wager may be increased to offer some small compensation for what you have lost on the Yankee bet.

 As you can see there are many exciting wagers to take advantage of in UK horse racing.
 Are you ready to give some of them a try?
 Just sign up with one of our recommended online racebooks and you’ll be betting on the UK horse racing tracks in no time.
+See our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 Some online racebooks even accept Bitcoin as a form of deposit.